How to Choose a Planner That Works for You

 QUESTION: How much do I feel comfortable spending on my planner?

 As you become more aware of your individual needs you’ll easily be able to recognize if a planner is going to work for you or not.
 My current planning system is the Joyful Life Planner that I created myself.
-It’s worked wonders for me so for the past four years I’ve made it available to my readers so they can be more organized as well.
+It’s worked wonders for me so for the past 11 years I’ve made it available to my readers so they can be more organized as well.

 Here’s why the Joyful Life Planner is different than other planners available on the market: